Gold Level Sponsors $10,000

 Spring Conference - May 17

-The NCBLN Statewide Spring Conference this year is set for The Kenan Center at the Kenan Flagler School of Business on the campus of UNC for Tuesday, May 17, 2016 and REGISTRATION IS NOW OPEN!
+The NCBLN Statewide Spring Conference this year is set for The Kenan Center at the Kenan Flagler School of Business on the campus of UNC for Tuesday, May 17, 2016.
 The conference schedule and agenda with complete information is shown below.
 Please look it over and we think you will agree, this is a conference you don’t want to miss!
 The educational content is focused on companies and businesses, especially those that want to successfully hire people with disabilities, expand their vendor diversity by doing business with companies that are owned and operated by people with disabilities, and/or want to make their products and services more accessible to this multi-billion-dollar market.
 Agencies and service providers can also benefit from this conference, as you work with your business contacts in similar efforts.
 In fact, you should invite them to attend.

 But the primary thing right now is to plan to attend, get it into your calendar, register by email ASAP, and share this with your friends, peers and other contacts!